JohnnyPeng18/APIBench/README.md

 # APIBench
-APIBench is the benchmark for evaluating the performance of API recommendation approaches released in paper "*[Revisiting, Benchmarking and Exploring APIRecommendation: How Far Are We?](https://www.yunpeng.site/files/apirec.pdf)*".
+APIBench is the benchmark for evaluating the performance of API recommendation approaches released in paper "*[Revisiting, Benchmarking and Exploring API Recommendation: How Far Are We?](https://www.yunpeng.site/files/apirec.pdf)*".

 ## Download the Benchmark